Office: Atrium 213

 Area Specialization: U.S. Early National, Women's and Gender History

 Lucia McMahon received her Ph.D. in History at Rutgers University.
-She published, with Deborah Schriver, To Read My Heart: The Journal of Rachel Van Dyke, 1810–1811 (University of Pennsylvania Press).
-Her new book, Mere Equals: The Paradox of Educated Women in the Early American Republic will be published by Cornell University Press in fall 2012.
-She teaches courses in early national U.S. history and women's history.
+Her book, Mere Equals: The Paradox of Educated Women in the Early American Republic (Cornell University Press, 2012) explores the social and intellectual lives of educated women in the early Republic.
+She also published, with Deborah Schriver, To Read My Heart: The Journal of Rachel Van Dyke, 1810–1811 (University of Pennsylvania Press, 2000).
+She regularly teaches courses in early national U.S. history, women's history, and historical methods.

 PhD, History--Rutgers University, 2004

 Mere Equals: The Paradox of Women’s Education in the Early American Republic (Cornell University Press, 2012).

 “‘So Truly Afflicting and Distressing to Me, His Sorrowing Mother’: Expressions of Maternal Grief in Eighteenth-Century Philadelphia,” Journal of the Early Republic 32:1 (Spring 2012): 27-60.

 “‘‘Of the Utmost Importance to Our Country’: Women, Education, and Society, 1780-1820,” Journal of the Early Republic 29:3 (Fall 2009): 475-506.

 “‘A More Accurate and Extensive Education than is Customary’: Educational Opportunities for Women in Early Nineteenth-Century New Jersey,” New Jersey History 124:1 (Fall 2009): 1-28.